 ATRT2 Draft New Recommendations

-In any organization, careful considerations about the strategic financial priorities are crucial for the efficiency of the organization.
+In any organization, careful consideration of strategic financial priorities is crucial for the efficiency of the organization.
 In a non-profit organization such as ICANN, it is imperative that the financial governance constituted between the CEO, CFO, and the Board make effective use of the checks and balances represented in the multi-stakeholder model to ensure that the financial priorities truly benefit the global Internet community.

 To this end, the ATRT2 recommends that, in light of the significant growth in the organization, ICANN undertake a special scrutiny of its financial governance structure regarding its overall principles, methods applied and decision-making procedures, to include engaging stakeholders.